dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/distributed-data-management.md

 ---
 title: Challenges and solutions for distributed data management
-description: .NET Microservices Architecture for Containerized .NET Applications | Challenges and solutions for distributed data management
+description: .NET Microservices Architecture for Containerized .NET Applications | What are the challenges and solutions for distributed data management in the microservices world.
+This a foundational chapter you must understand.
 author: CESARDELATORRE
 ms.author: wiwagn
 ms.date: 09/20/2018